Early Life

-Walter Wang, born in Taiwan, is the son of Wang Yung-ching, the founder of Formosa Plastics Group.
-He moved to the United States at a young age and later attended the University of California, Berkeley, where he earned a Bachelor of Arts degree in political science.
+Walter Wang was born in Xindian District, Taiwan, on March 25, 1965.
+His father was Taiwanese billionaire Wang Yung-ching, founder of Formosa Plastics Group.
+When he was nine years old, Wang moved to Berkeley, California, with his mother.
+Wang attended the University of California, Berkeley, where he earned a Bachelor of Arts in political science.

 Rise to Success